 If you’re going to remake your vision board, you have choices.
 You can either start over from scratch with a new portable vision board using the Moleskine Japanese Album.

 Or if you want to wait until the new year to start a new Vision Board then you can try redoing it by adding in some new pictures like above.
 With a lot of changes, though, it might get sloppy.
 Another option would be to make a vision board on some cardboard.
 For those of you using the Portable Vision Board that we previously completed it will mean it won’t be portable anymore.
 But you would still be able to see your new goals every day.

 And then there are those who might decide to make no changes and just wait until the end of the year.
 And that’s ok, too.
-Although, if most of your goals have completely changed because of a new job, etc. then I highly recommend making a change.
+Although, if most of your goals have completely changed because of a new job, or a move, etc. then I highly recommend making a change.

 Personally, I’m in the first situation.
-Some of my goals have changed and some have been met already even some met sooner than planned.
+Some of my goals have changed and some have already been met sooner than planned.
 Not enough to need a new vision board, but enough to make some changes in order to keep it current.
 What about you?
 Do you need to update your portable vision board?